Certora/Documentation/docs/confluence/pitfalls.md

 ### Raw arguments (soon to be solved!)

-The `calldataarg` type represents the full byte array passed as "calldata" to the EVM bytecode.
+The `calldataarg` type represents the full byte array passed as `calldata` to the EVM bytecode.
 It includes, in particular, the 4-byte sighash used by the ABI specification to identify the high-level function executed.
 Therefore, the following spec will pass vacuously: